 The optional e-learning at court representation level is additional to the material in CertMAP and will contribute 1 point towards your annual CPD.

-What is available at supervision level to meet MAS-accreditation?
+What is available at supervision level to meet MAPS-accreditation?

 Giving Good Debt Advice does not cover supervision, and nor does CertMAP.
-The IMA offers MAS-accredited training at supervision level; see our website for details – training and MAS accreditation.
+The IMA offers MAPS-accredited training at supervision level; see our website for details – training and MaPS accreditation.